MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 Yes.
 When you convert a template to a label in the Azure portal, you can configure the [protection settings](../deploy-use/configure-policy-protection.md) to add permissions to users and groups from outside your organization, and even all users in another organization.
 Or, you can do this configuration by using PowerShell.

 For more information about converting custom templates to labels so that you can then easily add external users, see [Configuring and managing templates for Azure Information Protection](../deploy-use/configure-policy-templates.md).

-For more information about converting custom templates to labels, see [Configuring and managing templates for Azure Information Protection](../deploy-use/configure-policy-templates.md).

 ## What type of groups can I use with Azure RMS?
 For most scenarios, you can use any group type in Azure AD that has an email address.
 This rule of thumb always applies when you assign usage rights but there are some exceptions for administering the Azure Rights Management service.
 For more information, see [Azure Information Protection requirements for group accounts](../plan-design/prepare.md#azure-information-protection-requirements-for-group-accounts).